 The curriculum maps show the following information:

-• Standards - the Core Standards addressed within the unit.
+- Standards - the Core Standards addressed within the unit.

-• Enduring Understandings – important ideas and core processes that are central to a discipline and have lasting value beyond the classroom.
+- Enduring Understandings – important ideas and core processes that are central to a discipline and have lasting value beyond the classroom.
 They synthesize what students should understand—not just know or do—as a result of studying a particular content area.

-• Essential Questions – questions that lie at the heart of a subject or content area & promote inquiry; what teachers want students to think about relative to the content area
+- Essential Questions – questions that lie at the heart of a subject or content area & promote inquiry; what teachers want students to think about relative to the content area

-• Content – what teachers expect students to know as a result of studying a unit.
+- Content – what teachers expect students to know as a result of studying a unit.

-• Skills – what teachers expect students to be able to do as a result of the knowledge gained from what is taught in the unit/course.
+- Skills – what teachers expect students to be able to do as a result of the knowledge gained from what is taught in the unit/course.

 Curriculum maps are not lesson plans.
-Rather, they are outlines of what students need to know and be able as a result of the learning within each course.
+Rather, they are outlines of what students need to know and be able to do as a result of the learning within each course.
 Teachers will differentiate and adjust as necessary for the students that are in their classrooms.

 Parents/guardians, students and other stakeholders can use the maps to gain a deeper understanding of grade level and course expectations.
 The maps also give parents/guardians an overall view of what their children are experiencing in the classroom and the requirements needed to succeed.
 Students can access information in the maps to aid in course selection at the high school level.
-Our curriculum teams use the maps as a tool to ensure comprehensive preK-12 learning experience for all students.
+Our curriculum teams use the maps as a tool to ensure comprehensive preK-12 learning experiences for all students.

 When viewing the maps, please keep in mind the ongoing nature of curriculum work.
 Teachers continuously revise the curriculum as appropriate based on the latest research, changes in state and national standards, and other relevant data/feedback.